 For Seniors: To qualify for the Guaranteed Income Supplement.
 If your income is limited, you could qualify for a top up of your Old Age Security cheque.
 You may also benefit from Pension Income Splitting and reduce your tax debt.

 For Everyone: To qualify for the Goods and Service Tax Credit (GST).
-You have to apply every year.
-To qualify for the Ontario Trillium Benefit.
-Ontario has combined the provincial sales tax, energy and property tax credits.
-This payment will be made to you monthly effective, July 2015, based on your income or as a single payment at the end of the benefit year, June 2016.
+For this benefit you have to apply every year.
+Ontario also has combined the provincial sales tax, energy and property tax credits into an Ontario Trillium Benefit.
+This payment will be made to you monthly effective, July 10, 2019, based on your income or as a single payment at the end of the benefit year, June 2020.
+The Climate Action Incentive is a new refundable credit available as of January 1, 2018.
+It is intended to offset the Federal Carbon Tax that begins April 1st, 2019 increasing the cost of gasoline and residential heating.
+It applies only to certain provinces, including Ontario.
+For more information, check out Schedule 14, Climate Action Incentive.
 In addition, to qualify for credits on your medical expenses, donations, etc., you need to do taxes.

 Check out CRA’s website for detailed information on the above.